Live video startup Twitch builds studio to woo gamers, advertisers

-SAN FRANCISCO Live streaming startup Twitch, which grew its users over 40 percent in the past year, said it is building a studio in San Francisco to host videogame broadcasts and attract more advertisers and viewers to its novel live chat format.
+SAN FRANCISCO, July 2 Live streaming startup Twitch, which grew its users over 40 percent in the past year, said it is building a studio in San Francisco to host videogame broadcasts and attract more advertisers and viewers to its novel live chat format.

 The venture-backed startup, revealing its latest numbers, averaged 50 million monthly active users in June versus 35 million a year ago.
 That growth rate is down from when they doubled users in all of 2013, but user numbers typically pick up in the second half, a Twitch spokesman said.